 Grand Larceny Charge in McLennan County

 Have you been accused of grand larceny in Waco?
 Texas has strict laws for theft allegations like grand larceny.
-A conviction for theft can have wide ranging effects.
+A conviction for theft can have broad effects.
 You need an aggressive advocate on your side to fight any charge involving grand larceny.
-Thomas C. West is a board certified criminal defense lawyer and former McLennan County prosecutor.
-His experience as an assistant McLennan County District Attorney in grand larceny cases can help provide important strategy and spot weakness in the prosecution’s case.
-Call him at 254-753-6437 for a free 30 minute consultation.
+Our decades of experience in these cases provide clients with essential tactics to spot weakness in the prosecution’s grand larceny case.
+Call us at 254-753-6437 for a free 30-minute consultation.

-The Texas Penal Code defines theft in §31.03 and states that a person commits the offense of theft if he or she unlawfully appropriates property with intent to deprive the owner of property.
+The Texas Penal Code defines theft in §31.03.
+It states that a person commits the offense of theft if he or she unlawfully appropriates property to deprive the owner of the property.
 Furthermore, appropriation of property is unlawful if:

-• The property is stolen and the actor appropriates the property knowing it was stolen by another; or
+- The property is stolen, and the actor appropriates the property knowing it was taken by another; or

-- Property in the custody of any law enforcement agency was explicitly represented by any law enforcement agent to the actor as being stolen and the actors appropriates the property believing it was stolen by another.
+- Property in the custody of any law enforcement agency was explicitly represented by any law enforcement agent to the actor as being stolen, and the actors appropriates the property believing another took it.

-Grand larceny is the theft of property with a value in excess of $500.
-If the value of the stolen goods was in excess of $500 but $1500 or less, the individuals will be charged with a Class A misdemeanor.
-If convicted, a Class A misdemeanor brings a possible sentence of up to 1 year in jail and/or a maximum fine of $4,000.
+- Grand larceny is the theft of property with a value above $500.
+If the value of the stolen goods were over $500 but $1500 or less, the individuals would be charged with a Class A misdemeanor.
+If convicted, a Class A misdemeanor brings a possible sentence of up to 1 year in jail or a maximum fine of $4,000.

-• Starting with the least severe, a third degree grand theft charge will be pursued if the value of the stolen goods was between $1,500 and $100,000.
-A third degree felony comes with a possible sentence of up to 10 years in prison and / or a fine of up to $10,000.
+- Starting with the least severe, a third-degree grand theft charge will be pursued if the value of the stolen goods was between $1,500 and $100,000.
+A third-degree felony comes with a possible sentence of up to 10 years in prison or a fine of up to $10,000.

 - A second-degree grand theft allegation will be pursued if the value of the stolen good was between $100,000 and $200,000.
-A second-degree felony conviction will allow for the possibility to be sentenced to up to 20 years in prison and / or fines of up to $10,000.
+A second-degree felony conviction will allow for the possibility to be sentenced to up to 20 years in prison or fines of up to $10,000.

-• A first degree grand theft charge will be pursued if the stolen goods were valued in excess of $200,000.
-A first degree felony comes with a possible sentence of 5 to 99 years in prison and / or a fine of up to $10,000.
+- A first-degree grand theft charge will be pursued if the stolen goods were valued over $200,000.
+A first-degree felony comes with a possible sentence of 5 to 99 years in prison or a fine of up to $10,000.